Aml-Hassan-Abd-El-hamid/Say-My-Name/README.md

-# Say-My-Name
+# Say My Name
-Simple Streamlit website to turn arabic txt into speach
+Simple Streamlit website to turn Arabic text into speech

+## Needed Packages:

+Create a conda environment to control your packages.

+1- Streamilt:<br>
+use the following command: `pip install streamlit`